 You also want to consider the length of any balaclava option.
 Longer options will go beneath your outer layer, and this can help keep wind and snow from entering into your other layers while you ride.

 A shorter length option can be a little more comfortable and easy to put in a pocket when not in use.

 Most snowmobile balaclavas come in a universal size.
 If you have a very small or large head, you might want to find an option that is available in different sizes.

 Stretch fabric is also important with fit in mind.
 You want your balaclava to be fairly tight against your head and face without being uncomfortable.
 4-way stretch fabric is my recommended material to look for.

 The 509 Lightweight Pro is my choice for the best snowmobile balaclava.
-I like the lightweight design and slim profile this option provides while still effective against wind and snow.
+I like the lightweight design and slim profile this option provides while still being effective against wind and snow.

 There is a sweet spot between the perfect fit and the ideal amount of cold-weather protection.
 The Lightweight Pro hits this spot.

 It wouldn’t be my choice in extremely cold snowmobiling situations but it is my top pick in every other on-snow situation.About Chaz Wyland